socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 The language reference of the Context Mapper DSL can be found [here](https://contextmapper.org/docs/context-map/) and [this conference presentation](https://contextmapper.org/media/ZIOSK-Modelsward-Paper-Presentation-v101p.pdf) gives an overview.

-The Feature, Application, System, Team taxonomy is introduced in ["Domain-driven Architecture Modeling and Rapid Prototyping with Context Mapper,"](https://contextmapper.org/media/978-3-030-67445-8_11_AuthorsCopy.pdf) by S. Kapferer and O. Zimmermann.
+The Feature, Application, System, Team (FAST) taxonomy is introduced in ["Domain-driven Architecture Modeling and Rapid Prototyping with Context Mapper,"](https://contextmapper.org/media/978-3-030-67445-8_11_AuthorsCopy.pdf) by S. Kapferer and O. Zimmermann.

 ### Data Provenance